theodoreho8033/API-Polling/README.md

 ## Quick Start
 ### Running Test Cases
 After cloning the repository, run the sh file ./Test/test.sh to test the library.

-Ensure Go is installed to run test server.
+**ENSURE NODE VERSION 22 AND GO ARE INSTALLED BEFORE RUNNING TEST SCRIPT

 ### Implementing to your application
 ```typescript